edinburgh-napier/set09121/labs/lab1/repo_setup.md

 cd ../..
 ```
 **Note, you need to be in the root directory of your repository for this to work!**

+## Setting Up the project without Git.

+If you do not have git installed on your machine and you cannot install it.
+It the case, at the moment on the JKCC machines.
+Then follow the instructions below.
+It is assumed that you have created an online repo.

+### Clone the repo

+- Open visual studio for appsanywhere: **Visual Studio Community 2022 C++ cli**.
+- Choose the option clone remote repository.
+- Copy paste the address of your repo in the first field
+- In the second field *path* put a folder in your H drive: `H:\any_folder_you_want\name_of_your_repo`

+At this stage you should have an empty project opened.

+Create two empty folder:
+* **resources** - (where resources go, like images and fonts)
+* **lib** - (libraries that we need)

+### Get SFML (Manually)

+- Go to the SFML github page https://github.com/SFML/SFML
+- On the right side of the page click on releases.
+- Scroll down to the version 2.6.2
+- In the assets section, download the **Source code (zip)**
+- Unzip it in your lib folder.

+Now you should be at the same stage than with git.

+{:class="important"}
+**Just be carefull to not push the SFML folder to your repo.**

 ---
 Next step: [build setup](build_setup)